CHROMOSOME ARRAY (aCGH), PARENTAL

 - Unacceptable Conditions: Frozen or clotted specimens; specimens in anticoagulants other than EDTA

-Methods: Microarray analysis using an array of 135,000 oligonucleotide probes; abnormalities are confirmed by fluorescence in situ hybridization (FISH)
+Methods: Microarray analysis using an array of 168,000 oligonucleotide probes to targeted genome regions and SNPs; abnormalities are confirmed by fluorescence in situ hybridization (FISH)

 Interpretation: Only the region of the abnormality identified in the patient's child will be evaluated.
 Carrier status for autosomal recessive conditions is not reported.
 Consultation with a genetic professional is recommended for test interpretation.